slarmoo/.github/profile/essentials/gitHub/gitHub.md

 - [GitHub Pull Requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)
 - [GitHub pulls from forks](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)

 GitHub allows you to create a fork of any repository on GitHub.
-You just push the `fork` button from the repository's GitHub page.
-You can then make modifications to the repository fork and push the changes as a pull request.
+You just push the `Fork` button from the repository's GitHub page.
+You can then make modifications to the repository fork and push the changes as a "pull request."
 This notifies the original repository's owner that a request is being made to enhance the original repository.
 The owner can review your changes and if appropriate commit the changes into the original.
 This is how open source communities manage development from a volunteer group of global developers.

 In this class, if you notice something in the instruction that needs to be enhanced, feel free to fork the repo, and make a pull request.
 This will give you experience with this practice and improve the instruction for others at the same time.
 Plus your name will be included as a contributor.
 How cool is that!